Size obviously matters in a fight. However, it is not always the deciding factor.

-The problem with lunging at your opponent is that it will often you wide open for a counter.
+The problem with lunging at your opponent is that it will often leave you wide open for a counter.
 Furthermore, if your opponent is too quick or you lose your balance, you could end up flat on your face.

-There are plenty examples of professional MMA fighters being knocked out due to failed take-down attempts.
+There are plenty of examples of professional MMA fighters being knocked out due to failed take-down attempts.
 If it can happen to them, it can certainly happen to you.

 The layman will overemphasize height, weight and muscles.

 Whenever Internet users are having a hypothetical conversation about who would win in a fight, they almost always focus on size and size alone.

 “Look at the size of his muscles.”
 “He’s built like a tank, he will destroy him.”